epsi-rns/epsi-rns.github.io/_posts/system/2022/2022-12-01-driver-interface.markdown

 > Depend on Your Distribution

 Finally, the connection manager.
-I'm using Artix with OpenRC that using `connman` isntead of `nmcli`.
+I'm using Artix with OpenRC that using `connman` instead of `nmcli`.

 #### Connman Control